lue-bird/elm-language-server-rs/README.md

 - do not suggest exposed/module-declared members when local module-declared/binding has the same name
 - incremental reparsing (somehow it's pretty much fast enough already without?)
 - do not support goto definition on let declaration name and choice type
-- support `tests/` (dev hint: just add the tests directory as a source file and test dependencies as dependencies to the regular project state, do not add it to a separate project state to avoid module state syncing issues)
 - support elm projects with non-workspace-root `elm.json`

 ## known bugs I don't really know how to fix